 Ukraine is a partner country within the European Neighbourhood Policy (ENP).
 This country page contains, or links to, DG ECFIN’s recent analytical work on the economy of Ukraine.

-In light of political developments in early 2014 and the acute vulnerability of the Ukrainian economy and the country's acute balance of payments needs, the Commission proposed on 19 March 2014 a new MFA loan of up to EUR 1 billion.
+In light of political developments in early 2014 and of the acute balance-of-payments crisis experienced by Ukraine, the Commission proposed on 19 March 2014 a second MFA operation of up to EUR 1 billion.
 This proposal was accompanied by a detailed evaluation of the economic issues in Ukraine and the related MFA objectives.
 It was endorsed through a decision adopted by the Council on 14 April 2014.
-The Memorandum of Understanding listing the policy conditions associated with the disbursement of the funds was signed in May 2014.
-The two tranches of each EUR 500 million were disbursed in June and December 2014.
+The two tranches of EUR 500 million each were disbursed in June and December 2014.

 On 14 November 2014, the European Commission hosted the Vienna Initiative Financial Forum on the Banking Sector in Ukraine.
 This Forum provides a unique platform for the Ukrainian authorities, commercial banks, international financial institutions, the EU and other key stakeholders to meet and discuss ways to drive forward much-needed reforms in the financial sector.